axodotdev/cargo-dist/book/src/supplychain-security/signing/windows.md

     - `AZURE_CODESIGNING_ACCOUNT_NAME`: the Artifact Signing account name
     - `AZURE_CODESIGNING_CERT_PROFILE_NAME`: the certificate profile name

-    The generated GitHub workflow uses `azure/login` with OpenID Connect.
-Configure a federated credential for your repository on the app registration.
+    The generated GitHub workflow uses `azure/login` with OpenID Connect and runs the artifact build job in the `release` GitHub environment.
+Configure a federated credential for your repository on the app registration using an environment subject such as `repo:OWNER/REPO:environment:release`.

+    If you store these values as GitHub environment secrets instead of repository secrets, add them to the `release` environment.

 4. **Configure dist to codesign**